MCP Protocol Reference¶

 Backward compatibility¶

-Tool names prefixed with threatrecall_ (e.g. threatrecall_stats, threatrecall_remember) are transparently rewritten to zettelforge_* before dispatch.
-The server applies this rewrite:
+Tool names prefixed with threatrecall_ (for example threatrecall_stats, threatrecall_remember) are transparently rewritten to zettelforge_* before dispatch:

 Implementation details¶